-Testers reported the perceived gender and race of the store clerk they interacted with.
-This allowed me to check whether my findings change based on the (perceived) demographics of the store clerks.
+Testers reported the perceived gender and race of the store clerk with whom they interacted.
+This enabled me to determine whether the findings changed based on the (perceived) demographics of the store clerks.
 If discrimination is driven by animus or in-group bias, then the clerk’s race and gender should matter.
-If animus or homophily were the primary factor driving differential treatment of consumers, then African-American customers would obtain better return outcomes when interacting with African-American clerks.
+If animus or homophily were the primary factor driving differential treatment of consumers, then African-American customers would be expected to obtain better return outcomes when interacting with African-American clerks.

-Table __ tests whether the gender and race of the clerk affected the amount of discrimination.
+Table __ reports on results of tests of whether the gender and race of the clerk affected the amount of discrimination.

-white clerks are significantly less likely to offer refund or store credit to African-American testers than to white testers.
+White clerks are significantly less likely to offer refund or store credit to African-American testers than to white testers.
 This finding implies that in-group bias may play a role in white clerks’ tendency to discriminate against African-Americans.
-On the other hand, African-American clerks are also significantly less likely to offer refund or store credit to African-American testers than to white testers, suggesting that statistical discrimination may also be at play.
-In fact, white testers fare significantly better among African-American clerks than among white clerks (70% likelihood to have return accepted when dealing with white clerks versus 82.5% likelihood when dealing with African-American clerks).
+However, African-American clerks are also significantly less likely to offer refund or store credit to African-American testers than to white testers, suggesting that statistical discrimination may also be operative.
+In fact, white testers fare significantly better with African-American clerks than with white clerks (70% likelihood of having a return accepted when dealing with white clerks versus a 82.5% likelihood when dealing with African-American clerks).
 At the same time, African-American testers do not obtain significantly worse results among white clerks than among African-American clerks.

 [add interaction tables]